tobegit3hub/tensorflow_template_application/README.md

 ### Develop application

 We can use the `cancer_classifier.py` to train or implement your model.
+Refer to [distributed](./distributed/) for distributed implementation.

 ```
 python cancer_classifier.py